If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-- At medium power setting, microwave the honey for 30 seconds.
+- At a medium power setting, microwave the honey for 30 seconds.

 - Remove the honey from the microwave and stir it.

-- Return the honey into the microwave for another 30 seconds of microwaving at medium power.
+- Return the honey to the microwave for another 30 seconds microwaving at medium power.

-- Repeat the cycle of microwaving for 30 seconds at medium power and then stirring the honey until all the honey decrystallizes.
+- Repeat the cycle of microwaving for 30 seconds at medium power and then stir the honey until all the honey decrystallizes.
 Take care not to boil or scorch the honey.

 - Once it is decrystallized into liquid honey, use up the amount that you need and store the rest of the liquid honey at room temperature.